MatthewTitmas/A-Program-a-Day/README.md

-# A program a day
+# Day 37
-The programs created for my "A Program a Day" challenge.
-Follow along at https://www.tumblr.com/blog/mtitmas
+The source code for my static class that can be used to perform all the matrix maths needed for a neural network, created in processing.